rnowling/rnowling.github.io/_posts/2019-09-02-first-year-teaching.md

 Multiple new faculty members are joining our department this year, and for most of them, this will be their first year as a professor at a PUI.
 I found myself repeating some observations, so I wanted to write them down and share them more broadly in case they are useful to others.

-### 1. Optimize for Short-Term Convenience
+### 1. Optimize for Short-Term Realities
-My colleague gave the advice that my only goal for my first year was to survive.
+One colleague gave the advice that my only goal for my first year was to survive.
 In retrospect, this may have been some of the most useful advice I received.
 I had very high expectations for myself going in and ended up hitting a wall.
 I quickly learned that I needed to moderate my expectations to be able to manage my workload and challenges of constantly doing something new every day for 9 months.

 In practical terms, I had 5-6 lectures and 2 labs to prepare for every week.
 Each lecture and lab took me about 2-3 hours of preparation, which included creating materials as well as reviewing and re-teaching the material to myself.
 On top of that, I also had grading, office hours, and service and research commitments.
-(MSOE has minimal research expectations, but I am passionate about research and mentoring students.)
+(Research is not a focus at MSOE, but several of my colleagues and I are passionate about research and mentoring students.)

 Several faculty gave me well-meaning and good advice on best practices.
 I was not, however, in a good position to use all of it.
 In particular, I was once told to try to prepare my class materials with the long-term in mind: prepare them well and then you can easily re-use them, saving time in the future.
-The same goes with grading and creating processes to facilitate

-Simply put, I didn’t have time to do things the “right” way.
+Simply put, I didn’t have time to do things the "right" way.
 In retrospect, I realized that many of my materials were placeholders or drafts.
 I created minimal and unpolished slides, examples, labs, and assessments.
 In the short term, it is easier to create something that you plan to use once and, potentially, throw away.
 Optimizing for the short term was absolutely necessary to hit all of my weekly lecture and lab deadlines.

 The same goes with grading.
+Be careful about spending too much time on grading; course materials go with you from one year to the next but marked assignments do not.
 I used spreadsheets to record rubrics, point assignments, and comments for labs (homework).
 I copied the overall assignment grades and comments into Blackboard and sent a class-wise email with the rubric.
 Only in my last quarter did I improve on this by creating scripts that generated reports with my comments embedded alongside the students’ code.

 During the summer after your first year, you can spend time polishing, extending, and re-developing your materials.
 By then, you’ll have a sense of the “big picture” and overall themes for your courses.
 That’s the best time to prepare reusable materials for the long term.